top of page

 Won't this demoralize and offend social workers who have already passed the exam?

 Social workers unable to pass the ASWB exam have a right to be offended that ASWB has had 40 years to eliminate bias but has not.
 Nor has ASWB taken this opportunity to examine their own test process.
-They are currently accepting research proposals, but they only allow research that is based on “upstream factors,” not psychometric measurement concerns.
+They accepted research proposals, but they only funded research that is based on “upstream factors,” not psychometric measurement concerns.
 Of note, their measurement techniques are alarming to several researchers and do not conform to current National Council on Measurement in Education (NCME) standards.

 How can you point to these exams as the cause of the shortage?
 There are other reasons such as lack of respect, burnout, and high cost of living.